Kornilov affair: The affair

+The exact specifics of why Kornilov marched on Petrograd are unclear.
+It is certain that Kornilov had claimed to be working with Kerensky’s approval and to have been trying to arrest the Bolsheviks.
+It is unlikely that Kerensky would have wanted Kornilov to march on Petrograd, since he had feared a coup from Kornilov.
+Historian Brian D. Taylor believes there is only weak evidence that Kornilov was unilaterally attempting to impose a military dictatorship, since the only person to claim direct evidence to this effect was the former Provisional Government minister Vladimir Nikolaevich Lvov, whose account was contradicted by three other witnesses.

-While there have been multiple conflicting opinions on the specifics of how this event had come to be, as well as how it was carried out, one common fact was that, to "restore peace in Petrograd", Kornilov had been organizing a force of soldiers to move into Petrograd and eliminate the Soviet.
-Whether Kornilov had done this as a means of imposing a military dictatorship after his success, or was simply acting under Kerensky's orders, is not clear, but what is definite was that Kerensky had no intention of allowing Kornilov to enter Petrograd with an army, fearing the former possibility.
-In an effort to avoid this, on 10 September 1917 (O.S.
-27 August), Kerensky had sent Kornilov a telegram informing him of his dismissal and ordering him to return to Petrograd.
-The telegram did not impede Kornilov's progress towards Petrograd as intended, but instead most likely hastened his troops' advance as Kornilov, after reading the message, assumed that Petrograd had fallen under the control of the Bolsheviks.
+Convinced that Kornilov was executing a coup, Kerensky sent Kornilov a telegram on 10 September 1917 (O.S.
+27 August) informing him of his dismissal and ordering him to return to Petrograd.
+The telegram did not impede Kornilov's progress toward Petrograd as intended; instead, it most likely hastened his troops' advance, since Kornilov, after reading the message, assumed that Petrograd had fallen under Bolshevik control.

 Kornilov had the support of the British military attaché, Brigadier-General Alfred Knox, and Kerensky accused Knox of producing pro-Kornilov propaganda.
-Kerensky also claimed Lord Milner wrote him a letter expressing support for Kornilov.
+Kerensky also claimed that Lord Milner had written him a letter expressing support for Kornilov.

-Over the course of the next few days, as the Provisional Government tried to come up with a concrete plan to avert the oncoming attack, the Petrograd Soviet had taken measures to defend against Kornilov's advancing troops.
-One of these measures was the creation of the Committee for Struggle Against Counterrevolution on 11 September 1917 (28 August Old Style).
-Those participating in the committee were representatives of the two national Soviet executive committees of workers and soldiers and of peasants, the Petrograd Soviet, the General Central Council of Trade Unions, and the Social Revolutionary (S. R.) and Menshevik parties.
-The most notable members of this committee were the Bolsheviks, who had a large support base among the lower class, and included organizers such as Leon Trotsky, who had been previously imprisoned but released at the behest of the Petrograd Soviet to assist in the organization of the defense of Petrograd.
+Over the next few days, as the Provisional Government attempted to devise a concrete plan to avert the oncoming attack, the Petrograd Soviet took measures to defend against Kornilov's advancing troops.
+One of these measures was the creation of the Committee for the Struggle Against Counterrevolution on 11 September 1917 (O.S.
+28 August).
+Participants in the committee included representatives of the two national Soviet executive committees of workers and soldiers and of peasants, the Petrograd Soviet, the General Central Council of Trade Unions, and the Social Revolutionary (S.R.) and Menshevik parties.
+The most notable members of this committee were the Bolsheviks, who had a large support base among the lower classes and included organizers such as Leon Trotsky, who had previously been imprisoned but was released at the behest of the Petrograd Soviet to assist in organizing Petrograd's defense.

-The Soviet had performed several acts such as working with rail worker unions to impede Kornilov's army's progress towards Petrograd as well as infiltrating the army for the purpose of sabotage and convincing soldiers within the force to desert, all in an effort to halt and weaken the forces of Kornilov.
-In Petrograd the Soviet, most notably the Bolsheviks for reasons that were important later on, were given ammunition and arms in the event that Kornilov's troops should arrive at Petrograd and combat be necessary.
-However this proved unnecessary because by 13 September 1917 (30 August Old Style) Kornilov's army had lost a large number of soldiers and with no more support for Kornilov's movement the affair had come to a bloodless end.
+The Soviet undertook several actions, such as working with rail workers' unions to impede Kornilov's army's progress toward Petrograd, infiltrating the army for purposes of sabotage, and persuading soldiers to desert—all intended to halt and weaken Kornilov's forces.
+In Petrograd, the Soviet—most notably the Bolsheviks, for reasons that proved important later on—were given ammunition and arms in case Kornilov's troops arrived and combat became necessary.
+However, this proved unnecessary, because by 13 September 1917 (O.S.
+30 August) Kornilov's army had lost a large number of soldiers, and with no further support for Kornilov's movement, the affair had come to a bloodless end.